Welcome to the Georgian College Financial Aid office

 - You must be enrolled in the current academic year of study in a postsecondary program.

-- You must be an Aboriginal student who has self-identified with the college.
-If you have not self-identified, please contact Kathy Marsden, the Aboriginal Resource Centre, at email@example.com or call 705.728.1968, ext.
+- You must be an Indigenous student who has self-identified with the college.
+If you have not self-identified, please contact Kathy Marsden, Indigenous Resource Centre, at email@example.com or call 705.728.1968, ext.
 1316.

 - Open to students with financial need who are of Métis ancestry and are enrolled in any year, in any program at any campus.